 On March 13, 2020, NMFS received an application from the ACOE requesting an IHA to take small numbers of three species of pinnipeds incidental to resetting and replacing stone and dredging associated with the San Luis Breakwater Repair Project.
 ACOE subsequently notified us that funding, workload and other issues led them to delay the project 1 year.
 A revised application was sent on February 18, 2021 and the application process was reinitiated.
 The application was deemed adequate and complete on March 1, 2021.
 ACOE's request is for take of a small number of three species of marine mammals by Level B harassment.
 Neither the ACOE nor NMFS expects serious injury or mortality to result from this activity and, therefore, an IHA is appropriate.

 The project consists of the repair of a deteriorating breakwater at Port San Luis, California.
-Repair work includes minor excavation of shoaled sediment (~ 15,000 cubic yards (11,470 cubic meters)) adjacent to the leeward side of the breakwater to create adequate depths for barges and support boats to access the breakwater for the repair.
-Approximately 29,000 tons (26,310 metric tons) of existing stone would need to be reset and 60,000 tons (54,430 metric tons) of new stone would be placed to restore the most heavily damaged portion of the breakwater.
+The proposed project is required to protect Port San Luis Harbor and maintain safe navigability within the port.
+Repair work includes minor excavation of shoaled sediment (~15,000 cubic yards (11,470 cubic meters)) adjacent to the leeward side of the breakwater to create adequate depths for barges and support boats to access the breakwater for the repair.
+Approximately 29,000 tons (26,310 metric tons) of existing stone would need to be reset and 60,000 tons (54,430 metric tons) of new stone (stones range from 5 to 20 tons (4.5-18.1 metric tons) each) would be placed to restore the most heavily damaged portion of the breakwater.
 The project is expected to take no more than 174 work days over 7 months.
 The sounds and visual disturbance from the work can result in take of marine mammals through behavioral harassment and/or auditory injury.
-A detailed description of the planned project is provided in the Federal Register notice for the proposed IHA (86 FR 14579; March 17, 2021).
-Since that time, no changes have been made to the planned activities.
-Therefore, a detailed description is not provided here.
-Please refer to that Federal Register notice for the description of the specific activity.

 Description of Marine Mammals in the Area of Specified Activities